wanghaisheng/responsive-landing-page-starter/content/blog/en/throttling-bulk-sms-campaigns-with-python-and-vonage-sms-api.md

 ### Install Dependencies

-Firstly, create a new directory and create a virtual environment.
+First, create a new directory and a virtual environment.
 Then, activate the newly created virtual environment:

 ```
 mkdir test_project && cd test_project